-This page summarizes my quest to hike the Continental Divide Trail from Canada to Mexico through Montana, Idaho, Wyoming, Colorado and New Mexico.
+This page summarizes my hike of the Continental Divide Trail from Canada to Mexico through Montana, Idaho, Wyoming, Colorado and New Mexico.

 The CDT traverses the continent from north to south passing through 5 states, 3 national parks, 20 wilderness areas, 26 national forests and 8 BLM areas.
-It’s anywhere from 2600 to 3200 miles, depending on your exact route and takes about 6 months to complete if done in one year.
-The trail is about 75% complete with the remaining portions being road walks or cross-country travel.
+It’s anywhere from 2,500 to 3,200 miles, depending on your exact route and takes about 6 months to complete.
+The trail is about 80% complete with the remaining portions being road walks or cross-country travel.

-Here is my story on why I decided to hike the trail: 7 Words, How it Started…
+Why I hiked the trail: 7 Words, How it Started…

-Thank you to everyone in my world that has supported and continues to support me in this dream!
+Thank you to everyone in my world who supported me in this dream!

 2015 – 110 miles